What is probate?

 How much does probate cost?

-The Court itself charges fees for probate on behalf of the State of California.
+The Court itself charges fees for probate on behalf of the State of Tennessee.
 Additionally, fees are also charged for publications, executor bonds, appraisals, accounting, and more.
-For example, probate referees receive a fee equal to one-tenth of a percent of all assets in the estate.
 These fees, which can be thousands of dollars, are minor compared to the costs for attorneys and executors.

 How do executors and attorneys get paid?